chef/chef-web-docs/content/style/chef_house.md

 ## Grammar

-Chef does not follow a specific grammar convention.
+Chef doesn't follow a specific grammar convention.
 Be clear and consistent as often as possible.
 Follow the established patterns in the docs.